NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B) hitbox appears one frame later
 - 5BBB(A) bounces (8BA and such don't)
 - 4B2A is 2BA with 6 additional startup frames
-- 2B(A) changed to be 6A, 2B2A added as old 2BA
+- 2B(A) changed to be 6A
+- 2B2(A) added as old 2BA
 - 2BB(B) cannot be done after OTK touches the ground from 2B(B)
+- 6BAA(A) given three grabbable frames before the teleport
+- 8B(A)
-- 8B(A) has 8 frames less blockstun; cannot be transfered into after hitting the ground
+  - Has 8 frames less blockstun
+  - Cannot be transfered into after hitting the ground
 - 8B(B) follow up timing changed to match 2B(B)
 - 8BB(B) damage reduced from 18 to 16
+- 8BBBB added as new string to match 5BBBBBB
-- 8BBBB; 8BBBA added as new strings to match 5BBBBBB and 5BBBBBA
+- 8BBBA added as new string to match 5BBBBBA
 - JA changed to be 8B(A) like Lee JA and current JA made to be J2A
 - 4A given a better window
+- Act4A
-- Act4A has a slightly smaller hitbox and made to do more damage and be unsubbable and untechable
+  - Has a slightly smaller hitbox
+  - Made to do more damage
+  - Unsubbable and untechable
 - 2A hitbox appears one frame later
+- 8A
-- 8A on block or OTG "lands" 11 frames later; has two more frames endlag; actually low crushes the frame before the hitbox appears; can be subbed after hitting the ground
+  - On block or OTG "lands" 11 frames later
+  - Has two more frames endlag
+  - Actually low crushes the frame before the hitbox appears
+  - Can be subbed after hitting the ground
+- A8A
-- A8A victim transitions to get up 14 frames faster; OTK is hittable and grabbable shortly after he does damage
+  - Victim transitions to get up 14 frames faster
+  - OTK is hittable and grabbable shortly after he does damage
-- RA, 6BAA(A) given three grabbable frames before the teleport
+- RA given three grabbable frames before the teleport
 - 2X high crush frames removed
 - GRKnJ not intangible anymore